MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-dashboards.md

 ### Can I look for historical information of the inventory?

 All data that the inventory dashboard shows is a current representation of the inventory system.
-However, keep in mind that there's 4 to 10 hours of latency.
+However, there's 4 to 10 hours of latency.
 The ability to view previous states of the inventory system isn't currently supported.

 ### Can I use the inventory dashboard if Intelligent Order Management is connected to  dynamics supply chain management?